 ABOUT THE HEADLAND ARTISTS

-The Headland Artists are a thriving artistic community situated in a cluster of historic military buildings, overlooking the entrance to Sydney Harbour at Georges Heights in Mosman.
+The Headland Artists are a thriving artistic community situated in a cluster of historic military buildings, overlooking the entrance to Sydney Harbour in Mosman.

 Once the home of the Borogegal people, for almost 150 years the headland was a strategic military post used for the protection of Sydney Harbour with fortifications and barracks.

-Now the old army buildings have been converted into the Headland Park Artist Precinct, with 20 working artists' studios, 3 art schools, Coburn's art conservation and the Mu Gallery, with painters, sculptors, potters and photographers work together as a community.
+Now the old army buildings have been converted into the Headland Park Artist Precinct, with 20 working artists' studios, 3 art schools, and Coburn's Art Conservation with painters, sculptors, potters and photographers work together as a community.

 Open studios are held 3 times a year when studios are open to visitors and works can be purchased directly from the artists.
 Click here for a list of upcoming exhibitions.